Autoliv Inc. (ALV) with a beta value of 1.71 appears to be a promising investment opportunity. - News Daemon

 Technical Analysis of Autoliv Inc. (ALV)

-Looking closely at Autoliv Inc. (NYSE: ALV), its last 5-days average volume was 0.86 million, which is a drop from its year-to-date volume of 1.12 million.
-As of the previous 9 days, the stock’s Stochastic %D was 22.93%.
-Additionally, its Average True Range was 2.14.
+Analysing the last 5-days average volume posted by the [Autoliv Inc., ALV], we can find that recorded value of 1.05 million was lower than the volume posted last year of 1.12 million.
+As of the previous 9 days, the stock’s Stochastic %D was 39.50%.
+Additionally, its Average True Range was 2.21.

-During the past 100 days, Autoliv Inc.’s (ALV) raw stochastic average was set at 37.87%, which indicates a significant decrease from 43.21% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 28.68% in the past 14 days, which was lower than the 29.63% volatility it showed in the past 100 days.
+During the past 100 days, Autoliv Inc.’s (ALV) raw stochastic average was set at 37.21%, which indicates a significant decrease from 59.18% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 33.48% in the past 14 days, which was higher than the 30.36% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $87.82, while its 200-day Moving Average is $83.30.
-However, in the short run, Autoliv Inc.’s stock first resistance to watch stands at $85.39.
-Second resistance stands at $86.61.
-The third major resistance level sits at $88.19.
-If the price goes on to break the first support level at $82.59, it is likely to go to the next support level at $81.01.
-Now, if the price goes above the second support level, the third support stands at $79.79.
+At the time of writing, stock’s 50-day Moving Average is $87.40, while its 200-day Moving Average is $83.25.
+Now, the first resistance to watch is $85.51.
+This is followed by the second major resistance level at $86.13.
+The third major resistance level sits at $87.01.
+If the price goes on to break the first support level at $84.01, it is likely to go to the next support level at $83.13.
+Now, if the price goes above the second support level, the third support stands at $82.51.

 Autoliv Inc. (NYSE: ALV) Key Stats